codetalkio/codethoughts.io/posts/2020-04-05-common-json-patterns-in-haskell-rust-and-javascript.md

 ```

 To allow overlapping record fields, we use [DuplicateRecordFields](https://github.com/adamgundry/ghc-proposals/blob/overloaded-record-fields/proposals/0000-overloaded-record-fields.rst#recap-duplicaterecordfields){target="_blank" rel="noopener noreferrer"} along with [OverloadedLabels](https://github.com/adamgundry/ghc-proposals/blob/overloaded-record-fields/proposals/0000-overloaded-record-fields.rst#recap-overloadedlabels){target="_blank" rel="noopener noreferrer"} (only in the Lens version), and a bunch of other extensions for deriving things via generics.

+We control the details of the JSON serialization / deserialization using the [derive-aeson](https://hackage.haskell.org/package/deriving-aeson) package + the [`DerivingVia`](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0120-deriving-via.rst) language extension.

 **Rust**